ambientlight/amplify-cli-action/README.md

 ### Replicating environment for integration tests

 You may soon find the need of running fully-fledged tests that would test the actual API calls and other functionality available in your infrustructure rather their mocked counterparts.
 This is achieved in the next example by means of populating the new amplify environment, running all the necessary tests and undeploying amplify environment back.
 PR branch name is used for environment name.
 Please note that subsequent commits to PR branch may fail with `resource already exist` if your amplify category resources use [DeletionPolicy](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-attribute-deletionpolicy.html) in its CF templates that is set to `Retain`.
+Also note, each deployment results in leftover amplify environment S3 bucket (named `amplify-{PROJECT_NAME}-{ENV_NAME}-{ID}-deployment`) since `amplify env delete` won't remove this S3 bucket. (this will not affect repeated population of the environment with the same name as new population will create S3 bucket with different name)

 ```yaml
 name: 'Integration Tests'